 107 Park Headquarters Rd, Gatlinburg, TN 37738, United States

-World-renowned for the beauty of the ancient Appalachian Mountains, the Great Smoky Mountains National Park is home to an incredible biological diversity.
+Great Smoky Mountains National Park info shows that it is world-renowned for the beauty of the ancient Appalachian Mountains, and that the Great Smoky Mountains National Park is home to an incredible biological diversity.
 Located straddling the states of North Carolina and Tennessee in the eastern part of the United States, it is one of the most visited protected natural areas in North America.

 Founded in 1934 and covering an area of more than 2,100 km², this park aims to protect a highly dense primary forest as well as the bluish-coloured misty massif of the Great Smoky Mountains.
 This site belongs to the largest mountain range in the Appalachians, the Blue Ridge Mountains (they stretch for hundreds of kilometres from Georgia in the south to Pennsylvania in the north).
 The wild and mountainous part of the Great Smoky Mountains National Park is the Appalachian Trail, a majestic 3,510-kilometre-long route for the adventurous.
 The trail is marked with shelters and campsites along the way and crosses a total of 14 states from Mount Springer (Georgia) to Mount Katahdin (Maine).
 The climb to Clingmans Dome, the highest peak in the Great Smoky Mountains at 2025 metres, is also the highlight of the route.